Kim Novak: 1992–present: Retirement

 In 2015, Novak attended the 22nd Febiofest international film festival, where she received the Kristián Award for her contribution to world cinema and also had an exhibition of her paintings at the Strahov Monastery.
 She hosted special screenings of Vertigo featuring live performances of Bernard Herrmann's score by members of the Toronto Symphony Orchestra at the 2015 Toronto International Film Festival and by members of the San Francisco Symphony at the Louise M. Davies Symphony Hall in 2016.
 Also in 2016, Novak was invited by Turner Classic Movies to be a guest on their Caribbean Cruise where she sold five of her paintings and was able to raise nearly $7,000 for the prevention of teenage suicide with the auction of a framed giclée of her.

 In 2018, Novak joined in conversation with Larry King for a Q&A session at the Grauman's Egyptian Theatre, in celebration of Vertigos 60th Anniversary.
 That same year, she was the recipient of a special sold-out tribute from the Castro Theatre.

 In 2020, Novak gave a rare interview for CBS News Sunday Morning.
 That same year, she appeared in the first documentary devoted to her, Kim Novak : The Golden Age Rebel.

+In 2024, American actress Sydney Sweeney was cast as Novak in Scandalous!, directed by Colman Domingo, which would recount her relationship with singer-actor Sammy Davis Jr. In 2026, Novak disapproved the casting, stating "Sweeney looks sexy all the time" and "[she] sticks out so much above the waist", and expressed concerns the film would focus solely on the sexual side of her and Davis' relationship.